DLaxV-Community-Projects-Hub/Open-Shot-Clock/README.md

 ### Assembling

 When you have all parts available please follow the DIY Building Instructions Manual for assembling your Open Shot Clocks.
 Some parts like the base-, front- and back-plates or the aliminium extursion profiles need to be modified before they can be assembled.
 You can do the needed modification by using the drawings of these parts or you can get in touch with us, there are still some back plates left in our stock.
-In this [video](https://www.youtube.com/watch?v=pQqHoa6__Ms) you can see Hendrik performing the whole assembing process of an Open Shot Clock.
+In this [youtube playlist](https://www.youtube.com/watch?v=pQqHoa6__Ms&list=PLql27Iz3RF6tFwROZiCufJEf_9jadfyL8) you can see videos of [@devdrik] performing the assembing process of an Open Shot Clock.
+In the future the playlist will be extended to cover all parts of the assembling process.

-### How to set up the firmware
+### How to Set Up the Firmware

 You can find the source code for the controller and the displays in the code folder.
 Pleas just copy this repo to your VS Code with Plaformio extansion and open both as projects.
 Fill in your prefered wifi credentials for setting up local device wifi networks to change settings.
 It is recommended to use different credentials for the controller and the displays to make sure you access the right devices settings.